 4. It reduces the pressure of fishing in natural waters e.g. rivers, and lakes.

-5. It serves as a source of income to fish farmers and traders. importance of agriculture here
+5. It serves as a source of income for fish farmers and traders. importance of agriculture here

 6. Fish farming can lead to the improvement of natural fish stocks Likes, rivers etc. since the young ones can be raised in It heries and used for restocking, trips in the production of sports fish, ii Fish can be produced for use in industrial fishing.